Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Background Motivation

 \subsection{Timing Side-Channel Attack}

-While shared KV caching significantly improves inference performance, it introduces a subtle but serious vulnerability: a software-level timing side channel.
-By measuring the response latency of queries, particularly the time to first token (TTFT), an attacker can infer whether certain prefix tokens were previously cached, revealing information about other users’ inputs.
-Prior works~\cite{wu2025prompt,zhang2024time,soleimani2025wiretapping,zheng2024inputsnatch,song2024early,chu2025safekv} demonstrate that such attacks can be mounted even under black-box API access:
+While shared KV caching significantly improves inference efficiency, it also introduces a software-level timing side channel.
+By issuing crafted queries and measuring TTFT latency, an attacker can distinguish cache hits from misses and thereby infer whether specific prefix tokens were previously used by other users.
+Recent studies~\cite{wu2025prompt,zhang2024time,soleimani2025wiretapping,zheng2024inputsnatch,song2024early,chu2025safekv} show that such attacks can be executed entirely through black-box APIs: subtle latency variations allow the attacker to iteratively test candidate prefixes and reconstruct parts of a victim’s prompt.